La Madeleine, Paris: Mosaic of Lameire – Christianity of France and The Ecstasy of Mary Magdalene

 Below the History of Christianity and above the altar is later, unusual work; a wide ceramic mosaic depicting Christ with a group of Saints who had connections with France.
-This was conceived between 1888 and 1893 by Father LeRebours, the curate of the church, and is in the Neo-Byxantine style, very different from the rest of the art in the choir.
-It painted by Charles-Joseph Lameire, and transformed into ceramic by the Sevres Porcelain workshops in Paris.
+This was conceived between 1888 and 1893 by Father LeRebours, the curate of the church, and is in the Neo-Byzantine style, very different from the rest of the art in the choir.
+It was painted by Charles-Joseph Lameire, and transformed into ceramic by the Sevres Porcelain workshops in Paris.
 In the dim light inside of the church, the gilded ceramic tiles catch the light, sometimes making it the most visible art work in the church.

 The Christ of the Resurrection is the central figure in the mosaic, accompanied by the first disciples and missionaries who lived and preached in Gaul, including the patron saint of the church, Mary Magdalene; Saint Martha, sister of Mary Magdalene, buried in Tarascon; Saint Lazare, who founded the first church in Marseille; Saint Genevieve, patron saint of Paris; Saint Trophyme, a disciple of Saint Paul and founder of the church in Arles.
 The figure of Saint Front of Perigeaux, founder of the church in Rocamadour, who is given the features of the artist, Lameire); Saint Ursin, founder of the church in Bourges, who is given the features of the architect Charles Garnier, and others.

 Below the mosaic is a row of Corinthian columns which form a theatrical background behind the altar. and a marble stairway leading up to the altar.
 Behind the altar is a monumental sculpture, The Ecstasy of Mary Magdalene, by Carlo Marochetti (1805–1868), depicting Mary Magdalene, kneeling in prayer, as she is transported into heaven by three angels.